Medically reviewed by Amy Gorin, MS, RDN

 More Egg Recipes

-If you love this chopped salad recipe with hardboiled eggs, you’ll also enjoy these recipes that feature eggs:
+If you love this vegetarian salad recipe with hardboiled eggs, you’ll also enjoy these recipes that feature eggs:

 Without further ado, let’s whip up a delicious chopped vegetable salad with hardboiled eggs!